 You can read about the possible failure of pregnancy tests in-depth here, but basically, home tests are not error proof.
 You could have tested too early, gotten an expired test, misread your result, or even be one of those women that just never get a positive home test (I have known a few and their children).

 Now a blood test is far more definitive.
-I have never heard of a false negative blood test (excluding lab error).
+Excluding lab error, false negative blood tests don’t happen.
 If you have a missed period and a negative pregnancy test along with pregnancy symptoms, most doctors will still just do a urine test unless you have missed more than one period.
-So to save you some cash, I’d recommend forgoing alcohol and other not-pregnancy-safe stuff, and waiting to see what happens when your next period is due.
-90% of the time women who have the missed period negative pregnancy situation end up getting their period—just a bit late.
+So to save you some cash, it’s recommend you forge alcohol and other not-pregnancy-safe stuff, and wait to see what happens when your next period is due.
+90 percent of the time women who have the missed period negative pregnancy situation end up getting their period—just a bit late.
 If you miss another period, you might speak with a care provider for a blood test.
 It should also be noted, it is possible to have bleeding and be pregnant, you can read about that here.

 OK, with that out of the way, what are those other causes?
 Several hormonal imbalances can mimic pregnancy, the most common of which being high progesterone.
 Why?